Nature: wonderful walks on kilometers long pristine beaches, or in our ancient indigenous forests and famous Wilderness National Park.

 Day trips from Wilderness

-Knysna: be charmed by the fantastic views at The Heads, take a boat trip on the lagoon, taste oysters at the waterfront or visit the indigenous forests. www.visitknysna.co.za
+Knysna: be charmed by the fantastic views at The Heads, take a boat trip on the lagoon, do some shopping at the waterfront or visit the indigenous forests. www.visitknysna.co.za

 Plettenberg Bay offers a unique trail on the peninsula of Robberg Nature Reserve and can be combined with a dolphin and whale watching ocean safari.